iHuman-Lab/cookiecutter-data-science/docs/docs/index.md

 ```

 #### AWS CLI configuration
 When using Amazon S3 to store data, a simple method of managing AWS access is to set your access keys to environment variables.
-However, managing mutiple sets of keys on a single machine (e.g. when working on multiple projects) it is best to use a [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html), typically located in `~/.aws/credentials`.
+However, managing multiple sets of keys on a single machine (e.g. when working on multiple projects) it is best to use a [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html), typically located in `~/.aws/credentials`.
 A typical file might look like:
 ```
 [default]
 aws_access_key_id=myaccesskey